HitGrab/finder/github-page/docs/mixins/search-mixin.md

     // String that is currently being searched for.
 Defaults to an empty string.

     search.hasSearchTerm: boolean
-    // Returns true if the search term is not an empty string.

     search.hasSearchRule: boolean
-    // Returns true if this Finder instance has a search rule.

     search.setSearchTerm(value:string): void
-    // Set dat string

     search.reset(): void
     // Reset searchTerm to an empty string.
 }